stackforge/fuel-docs/pages/planning-guide/monitoring/ceilometer-mongodb.rst

 the installation of MongoDB as a role onto a node.
 This resolves the Ceilometer performance issues caused by the volume of concurrent read/write operations.

+To install Ceilometer with Fuel:

+- Check the appropriate box on the :ref:`platform-services-ug` screen when configuring your environment.
+- Assign the